bestbat/Homura/CONTRIBUTING.md

 - Translate the documents into your language.

-- You can give feedback we are happy about every rating.
+- You can give feedback i'm happy about every rating.

 - You can send suggestions for improvement or new ideas.